Online PMHNP Programs in New York: Comparing Top Schools

 University of Rochester

-Qualities of a Top Online Psychiatric NP Program in NY
+Qualities of a Top Online PMHNP Program in New York

 There are a couple of important features to look for when researching the top online psych NP programs New York offers.
-A variety of settings for your clinical rotations and a state-approved program are critical to your success as a nurse practitioner.
-Each of these is examined below, so you know what each is and how it affects your education and future career.
+Well-rounded clinical training and graduation from a state-approved program are critical to your success as a nurse practitioner.
+These factors are examined below.

 Clinical Rotations in Diverse Settings